mayasaxena/refugee-database/README.md

 ## Building the Project

-To get the app, navigate to the folder you want it to be in and clone this repository.
-Once you've downloaded it, open `RefugeeDatabase.xcworkspace` in Xcode This project uses CocoaPods, so you must open the `xcworkspace` file rather than the `xcodeproj` so the dependencies will work.
+To get the app, navigate to the folder you want it to be in and `git clone` this repository.

 ### CocoaPods

 This app uses CocoaPods, a dependency manager for Cocoa projects.
-To run this project, you must install CocoaPods using the following steps
+To run this project, you must install CocoaPods using the following steps:

 - Open Terminal
 - Enter command: `sudo gem install cocoapods`
 - Enter your password

-> Wait for this to finish, don't touch your terminal.
+> Wait for this to finish and don't touch Terminal.
 It might take a couple minutes

 - Run command `pod setup`